-The Fund does not have employees.
-The Louisiana Clerks of Court Association provides management and other administrative services to the Fund for a fee.
-However, we randomly selected five employees of the Louisiana Clerks Association and obtained sexual harassment compliance documentation from management and determined whether the entity maintained documentation to demonstrate that required sexual harassment training was completed.
-No findings were noted.
+The Louisiana Clerks of Court Association provides management and other administrative services to LCRAA for a fee.
+LCRAA does not have employees.
+However, we randomly select five employees of the Louisiana Clerks Association and obtained sexual harassment compliance documentation from management and determined whether the entity maintained documentation to demonstrate that required sexual harassment training was completed.